Anu27n/NetChat/README.md

 ## Acknowledgements

-Quite a lot of the code in this repo came from [GetStream](https://getstream.io/).
+A significant portion of the code in this repository came from [GetStream](https://getstream.io/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <hr>

 <div align="center">
     Made with ❤️
 </div>